benblack769/benblack769.github.io/coding_posts/refractoring.md

 ### Cross-Platform Support

 The most serious problem here is the windows specific code.
-I want my Apple friends to be able to use this too!
+I want my Mac and Linux friends to be able to use this too!

-A quick scan through the code shows that there is only one bit which uses the windows specific API.
+A quick scan through the code shows that there is only one bit which uses the windows specific API: the `SetConsoleCursorPosition` call.
 Lets look at it:

 ```c++
 COORD coord = {0,0};